sanarocha/sanarocha/README.md

 ### hi! welcome to my profile .｡.:*☆

-➜ computer science student (FURB)

-➜ working at PremierSoft as a Junior iOS Developer
+➜ iOS Developer and Computer Science student

-➜ currently learning more about iOS development and programming languages
+➜ currently learning more about mobile development and programming languages